Heat recovery in ventilationMethods of heat recovery in ventilation

 Conclusion - ventilation with heat recovery

 There are many technological methods of heat recovery in ventilation systems.
-The recuperative heat recovery takes place primarily in central systems, whereby high air flows are spatially separated and a frost protection strategy is required.
+The recuperative heat recovery takes place primarily in central systems, whereby high air volume flows are spatially separated from each other and a frost protection strategy is necessary.